cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-cybdev01.md

 See [Ubuntu-installation](CYDEL01-ubuntu-installation.md) procedure to prepare a server into a __"ready for virtualization installation"__ state.

 Current prepared server configuration is:
-- hostname: __cybsup01__
+- hostname: __cybdev01__

 # VIRTUALIZATION LAYER
-RKE2 virtualization system is implemented as Kubernetes layer hosting the CYBNTY support applications deployed into a __Support cluster__.
+RKE2 virtualization system is implemented as Kubernetes layer hosting the CYBNTY staging versions deployed into a __Dev cluster__.

 ## Helm
 - Install Helm stable version via command: